Our integrated Covid hub for the north east is the first of its kind in England and places the region at the forefront of managing the virus.

 The coordination and response centre brings together information, data and specialist knowledge from the NHS, local councils and other partners to support timely, effective management of virus spread.

-It supports regional collaboration for sharing data, information, specialist knowledge and resource and helps local organisations to agree joint priorities.
+It supports regional collaboration for sharing data, information, knowledge, and resources and helps local organisations agree on joint priorities.

 The collective effort in combating the pandemic to date has been outstanding and owes much to the excellence of services, partnership working and also the public playing their part in minimising the spread of the virus.
 We know that testing and tracing will continue to be a key pillar of the national strategy to protect the NHS and save lives, as well as supporting the economy.
 Our integrated Covid hub will be a major step in ensuring we are in the strongest position to deal with the ongoing pressures of the pandemic.Dame Jackie Daniel, chief executive, Newcastle upon Tyne Hospitals NHS Foundation Trust